Baby boomers: Counterculture

 With hindsight, the CIA's assessments proved overly pessimistic.
 These youth movements had a bark that was worse than their bite.
 Despite sounding radical, the proponents of counterculture did not exactly demand the complete destruction of society in order to build it anew; they only wanted to work within the confines of the status quo to bring about the change they desired.
 Changes, if they came, were less well-organized than the activists themselves.
-Moreover, the loudest and most visible participants of counterculture often came from privileged background—with heretofore unheard-of access to higher education, material comfort, and leisure—which allowed them to feel secure enough in their activism.
+Moreover, the loudest and most visible participants of counterculture often came from privileged backgrounds—with heretofore unheard-of access to higher education, material comfort, and leisure—which allowed them to feel secure enough in their activism.
 Counterculture was therefore not about material desires.

+Counterculture did, however, come with an entire pharmacopeia, including marijuana, amphetamines (such as "purple hearts"), and magic mushrooms.
+But perhaps the most notorious was a substance known as "acid" or lysergic acid diethylamide (LSD).
+Synthesized in 1938 by chemist Albert Hoffmann in his quest to cure migraine, its use as a psychedelic drug was promoted in the 1960s by psychologist Timothy Leary.
+Attempts to ban it in 1966 made the substance even more popular.
+A number of cultural icons of the late 1960s, such as poet Allen Ginsberg were known for using this drug.

 During the 1960s, conservative students objected to the counterculture and found ways to celebrate their conservative ideals by reading books such as J. Edgar Hoover's A Study of Communism, joining student organizations like the College Republicans, and organizing Greek events which reinforced gender norms.
 While historians disagree over the influence of the countercultural movements of the 1960s in American politics and society, they tend to describe it in similar terms.
 For instance, sociologist Todd Gitlin calls it self-indulgent, childish, irrational, narcissistic, and even dangerous.
 Moreover, it is possible that this movement did no more than creating new marketing segments for the specific sectors of the population, the "hip" crowd.